 2.)
-Put 90g castor sugar and water in a small saucepan and stir over a low heat to dissolve the sugar.
+Put 90g castor sugar and the water in a small saucepan and stir over a low heat to dissolve the sugar.
 Bring to the boil and allow to cook until the syrup is a deep golden colour.

 3.)
-Add the blanched almonds, give the mixture a quick stir then tip onto the greased baking tray.
+Add the blanched almonds, give the mixture a quick stir and then tip onto the greased baking tray.
 Use the pallet knife to flatten the mixture.

 4.)
 Allow the mixture to cool before breaking into chunks and chopping by hand.
 Then use a food processor to grind to a powder.
 Set aside in an airtight container.